 1)Hi Tony, could you introduce yourself to the people who haven't heard of you before?

 Hi, my name is Tony Goacher.
-I worked as a freelance programmer for Red Rat software on 8 and 16 bit Atari platforms in the 1980s.
+I worked as a freelance programmer for Red Rat Software on 8-bit and 16-bit Atari platforms in the 1980s.
 I was responsible for the development of Red Ace on the ST.

 2)What were your first steps into the world of computers?

-I started out on a acoustically coupled teletype at school, then progressed onto the CP/M machines that they got a few years later.
+I started out on an acoustically coupled teletype at school, then progressed onto the CP/M machines that they got a few years later.
 I got my first personal computer in 1978.

 3)Which computers did you own during all those years?